 A water softener is effective in removing dissolved forms of iron, manganese and hard water minerals.
 To remove particulate iron or manganese, a cartridge filter with proper micron rating will be effective.
 Selecting the appropriate micron rating and style of filter can be determined by a water treatment professional based on water test results and other symptoms.
 For more information on Iron and Manganese in water, see articles in Water Technology Magazine at the following link: https://h2ocare.com/publications/.

 Water softeners are typically installed to remove dissolved hard water minerals, iron or manganese in the water through a technology called Ion Exchange.
 The design and recommendation of any water softener or filtration system should start with a water test before an informed recommendation can be made.
 Determining what contaminants are in the water and at what level is paramount to making a proper recommendation and installation.

 PUBLIC WATER SUPPLY

-H2O Care is an established water filtration and testing firm with offices in Middleton & Hudson, MA, formed in 1989.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.wpengine.com.
-H2O Care services all makes & models.
-Contact us by email at [email protected] or by calling us at 978-777-8330.
+H2O Care is an established water filtration and testing firm with offices in Middleton & Stow, MA, formed in 1989.
+Articles published by the Company can be seen in Water Technology Magazines at http://h2ocare.com/pub.
+Contact us at email@example.com or 978-777-8330.